cataniamatt/mongodb-docker/README.md

 ```

 ## MongoDB Shell Commands
-All MongoDB shell commands can be viewed by on the MongoDB documents website [here](https://www.mongodb.com/docs/manual/reference/mongo-shell/).
+All MongoDB shell commands can be found within the MongoDB documentation [here](https://www.mongodb.com/docs/manual/reference/mongo-shell/).
 Below are some of the most commonly used commands.

 ### Databases
 To view all databases: